toliaqat/xenon-wiki/QueryTaskService.md

 note: When either of `sortTerm` and `groupSortTerm` is not provided, the additional sort fields are ignored.
 The `sortOrder` for the additional fields should be provided along with the `propertyName` and `propertyType`.

+## Performing a snapshot query
+If a document with link `/core/examples/1234` has multiple versions 0 at time `t0`, 1 at `t1` and 2 at `t2`.
+When QueryOption#TIME_SNAPSHOT
+is set and QuerySpecification#timeSnapshotBoundaryMicros is set to `t1 + ∆` the response will include only version `1` of the document.

 ## OData filter queries